-1 2 3

-The language-based criteria for a

-Gaeltacht primary school to be implemented progress made being implemented

-1 Implement a two-year total-immersion -

-programme1 through Irish in infant

-classes, during which no English will be

-2 taught Implement a total-immersion

-- approach, where all areas of learning,

-apart from English, will be taught

-through Irish

-3 Deliver high-quality educational

-experiences through Irish to all pupils

-focusing particular attention on the

-differentiated language needs of

-native Irish speakers 2 as well as learners of Irish

-4 Develop a whole-school action plan

-- for improvement that will:

-a) set out how the school will ensure a)

-the use of Irish as the language of

-communication, instruction and b)

-socialisation within the school and 0)

-b) communicate and promote the

-benefits of learning Irish and

-learning through Irish to the school community (principal, staff, pupils,

-parents and board of management)

-5 Review the quality of educational

-provision through Irish to ensure

-continuous improvement through the

-school self-evaluation (SSE) process

-6 Provide Irish-language learning

-experiences in accordance with the L1 3

-learning outcomes in the Primary Language Curriculum for Gaeltacht

-and Irish-medium schools

-7 Use Irish-language resources to

-support the teaching of all curricular

-areas through Irish, apart from the

-English curriculum
+The language-based criteria for a 1 2 3 Gaeltacht primary school to be implemented progress made being implemented 1 Implement a two-year total-immersion programme through Irish in infant classes, during which no English will be taught 2 Implement a total-immersion approach , where all areas of learning, apart from English, will be taught through Irish 3 Deliver high-quality educational experiences through Irish to all pupils focusing particular attention on the differentiated language needs of native Irish speakers as well as learners of Irish 4 Develop a whole- school action plan for improvement that will: a) set out how the school will ensure the use of Irish as the language of a) communication, instruction and socialisation within the school and b) communicate and promote the benefits of learning Irish and learning through Irish to the school community (principal, staff, pupils, parents and board of management) b) 5 Review the quality of educational provision through Irish to ensure continuous improvement through the school self-evaluation (SSE) process 6 Provide Irish-language learning experiences in accordance with the L1 learning outcomes in the Primary Language Curriculum for Gaeltacht and Irish-medium schools 7 Use Irish-language resources to support the teaching of all curricular areas through Irish, apart from the English curriculum

-1 A total-immersion programme in infant classes means that the learning environment operates solely through Irish and the teaching of English will commence from first class.
+&lt;sup>1 A total-immersion programme in infant classes means that the learning environment operates solely through Irish and the teaching of English will commence from first class.
 This enables the fuller development of children's Irish-language capacities in infant classes.

-infant classes.

-2 A native speaker of Irish is defined as a child who is raised through Irish in an Irish-language community and whose parents speak Irish as the main language of communication in the home, such being declared at the point of enrolment for school (Policy on Gaeltacht Education 2017-2022, p.
-11)
+A native speaker of Irish is defined as a child who is raised through Irish in an Irish-language community and whose parents speak Irish as the main language of communication in the home, such being declared at the point of enrolment for school (Policy on Gaeltacht Education 2017-2022, p 11) L1 refers to Irish as the main language of the school in relation to teaching and learning, and communication in official, administrative and recreational affairs.